 Western Maryland Railway: The WM picked up the trains and continued heading east.
 Here, there was an added option for shippers.
 At Hagerstown, Maryland the Jets were forced to navigate the company's Jamison Yard, which also headed directly east to Baltimore.
 The yard also served as a gathering point for expedited traffic arriving from both Baltimore as well as the Reading, which had assembled freight from other Northeastern points.
 In any event, trains heading eastward towards the major Northeast cities met the Reading Railroad at Lurgon, Pennsylvania (in later years this location was switched to York, Pennsylvania).

 Reading Railroad: From Lurgon freight continued westward where it arrived at the Railroad's Rutherford Yard.
 Here, just as on the WM, freight was gathered from various points and assembled (Allentown, New York, and Philadelphia the latter of which arrived from the Reading's own line from the city).
 From this points trains continued on until Reading and headed for either Philadelphia or a connection with the Jersey Central at Allentown.

 Jersey Central: Under CNJ direction the Alpha Jets gathered or shipped freight to or from the Jersey City/New York City region.
-Additionally, those trains heading to Boston interchanged with the Lehigh & Hudson River at Easton, just a few miles west of the previous interchange at Allentown.
+Additionally, those trains heading to Boston interchanged with the Lehigh & Hudson River at Easton, just a few miles east of the previous interchange at Allentown.

 Lehigh & Hudson River: The L&HR was the other railroad were the Alpha Jets operated over the entire system, a distance of 85.8 miles to Maybrook, New York where a connection with the New Haven Railroad was established.
 This was also the location of the NYNH&H's Maybrook Yard where freight was further classified.